 To further emphasize this sound, the heel of the right hand can be immediately dropped onto the vibrating strings to mute them, producing a chopped sound to the cluck.

-Watch this video clip (2cluck.wmv) showing this motion (This video is set to loop until you stop it):
+Watch this video clip (2cluck.wmv) showing this motion.

 While the ClearHead™ video shows these motions (exaggerated), it cannot reflect the correct sound, as playing over the transparent head makes my hand miss the harmonic spots!
 Thus, look at the first part of the ClearHead™ video clip to see the technique, but listen to the sound achieved in the 2nd part of the video, when my hand is up over the neck!